About the guide

 What is a thesis?

-In Canada and US thesis is a project that marks the end of a Master's (MSc) program, while the dissertation is produced at the end of a doctoral (PhD) program.
-In some universities however, dissertation and thesis are seen as the same thing.
+In Canada and the US, a thesis is a project that marks the end of a Master's (MSc) program, while the dissertation is produced at the end of a doctoral (Ph.D.) program.
+In some universities, however, a dissertation and a thesis are seen as the same thing.

-this database claims to include all UK theses starting from 1600s
+- EThOS e-theses online: this database claims to include all UK theses starting from the 1600s

 - PhDData (holds doctoral dissertations in progress around the world)

 - CRL (Center for Research Libraries)

 Facts & Other Resources